 #17 BumpKlear Bumpy Skin Wash

-And for the very end we have a skin wash that heavily focuses on people suffering from keratosis.
+And for the very end we have a skin/ body wash for keratosis pilaris that heavily focuses on people suffering from the condition.
 So much so it includes the phrase “bumpy skin” in its name.

 Appropriately, the product’s formula includes all the ingredients you would want to see in a bath like this.
 Alpha hydroxy and beta hydroxy acids, Vitamins E and D, oatmeal and Aloe are all there to smooth, moisturize and nourish your skin.
 Affordable and efficient product.